dmbarbour/wikilon/docs/Runtime.md

 * generational GC to avoid copying of stable objects
 * hierarchical GC to limit synchronization frequency

 I think my best bet for GC is a generational mark-compact GC.

-I could also use a copy collection for the youngest generation.
-However, I'm not certain that doing so is worth the added algorithmic complexity or the related concern of cache coherence.
-Mark-compact can keep everything ordered the way it was during initial allocation, which is a nice property for reasoning about performance.

-My intention for now is to focus on generational mark-compact and add copy later if it seems worthwhile.
+Performance might also benefit from also using a copy collector for the youngest generation, but I'll hold off on this for now.
+Mark-compact has a big advantage of preserving stack order, which is convenient for reasoning about cache performance.

 I currently expect type information in the *pointer* regarding the size of objects - two word cell vs. tagged object where size is based on the header.
 For mark-compact, I'll need to track this type information during mark so I can compute sizes upon compact.
 So I need about 3 bits per allocation, which is about 5% memory overhead on a 32-bit system (assuming allocations are two word aligned) or 3% on a 64-bit system.
 This seems an acceptable overhead.